Abenezer-Baheru/ALX-Forum/README.md

 ● Note: Passwords must include at least 8 characters.
 If user provides less than 8 characters when creating a password, an alert message should show to notify user about the error
+### Questions Page
-● Questions Page: Upon successful login, the user will be taken to the “Questions Page”.
+Upon successful login, the user will be taken to the “Questions Page”.
 The “Questions page” should show:
 ● A welcome message followed by the first name of the user.
 Example:
 “Welcome: Abebe”